A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful

 \subsubsection{Non-amortized}

-Rejection {\bf Approximate Bayesian Computation} \textsc{(abc)} \citep{rubin1984,pritchard1999population} numerically estimates a \emph{single} posterior by collecting samples $\vtheta\sim p(\vtheta)$ whenever $\vx\sim p(\vx\vert\vtheta)$ is \emph{similar} to $\vx_o$.
-Similarity is expressed by means of a \emph{distance function} $\rho$.
+{\bf Rejection Approximate Bayesian Computation} \textsc{(rej-abc)} \citep{rubin1984,pritchard1999population} numerically estimates a single posterior by collecting samples $\vtheta\sim p(\vtheta)$ whenever $\vx\sim p(\vx\vert\vtheta)$ is similar to $\vx_o$.
+Similarity is expressed by means of a distance function $\rho$.
 For high-dimensional observables, the probability density of simulating an observable $\vx$ such that $\vx = \vx_o$ is extremely small.
-For this reason, \textsc{abc} uses a \emph{summary statistic} $s$ and an \emph{acceptance threshold} $\epsilon$.
+For this reason, \textsc{abc} uses a summary statistic $s$ and an acceptance threshold $\epsilon$.
 Using these components, \textsc{abc} accepts samples into the approximate posterior whenever $\rho(s(\vx),s(\vx_o))\leq\epsilon$.
-In our experiments we use the identity function as a sufficient summary statistic.
-Finally, we emphasize that \textsc{abc} approximations are \emph{only exact} whenever the summary statistic is sufficient \emph{and} the acceptance threshold $\epsilon$ tends to 0 \citep{sisson2018overview}.
+Improvements include regression adjustment \citep{beaumont2002approximate} of the sampled parameters using local linear regression, combining ABC with MCMC \citep{marjoram2003markov} and the automatic construction of summary statistics \citep{fearnhead2012constructing}.
+In our experiments, we apply \textsc{rej-abc} in its simplest form and use the identity function as a sufficient summary statistic, use no regression adjustment and set $\epsilon$ such that $\max(100, \text{simulation budget} / 100)$ samples are accepted.

-Sequential methods aim to approximate a single posterior by \emph{iteratively} improving a posterior approximation.
-These methods alternate between a simulation and exploitation phase.
-The latter being designed to take \emph{current} knowledge into account such that subsequent simulations can be focused on parameters that are more likely to produce observables $x$ similar to $x_o$.
+Sequential methods for simulation-based inference aim to approximate a single posterior by iteratively improving a posterior approximation.
+These methods alternate between a simulation and an exploitation phase.
+The latter is designed to take current knowledge into account such that subsequent simulations can be focused on parameters that are more likely to produce observables $x$ similar to $x_o$.

 {\bfseries Sequential Monte-Carlo ABC} (\textsc{smc-abc}) \citep{10.1093/bioinformatics/btp619, sisson2007sequential, beaumont2009adaptive} iteratively updates a set of proposal states to match the posterior distribution.
 At each iteration, accepted proposals are ranked by distance.
 The rankings determine whether a proposal is propagated to the next iteration.
-New candidate proposals are generated by perturbing the selected ranked proposals.
+New candidates are generated by perturbing the selected ranked proposals.